 Table 6.1.
-General Characteristics of each PKM Area -- ----------
+General Characteristics of each PKM Are --

 РКМ Туре General Explanation Is a research program intended to be able to answer a variety of scientific problems.
-This program is categorized into research in the field of Exact science (PKM-PE) and Social Humanities (PKM-SH).
-PKM-P PKM-PE is a research program intended to be able to answer a variety of problems related to the current issues in the exact sciences, such as identifying the determining factors of product quality, inventory or exploration of resources, modification of products, identification and testing the efficacy of natural materials chemical compounds.
-PKM-SH is a research program to solve social humanities problems, including street children's health surveys, regional literacy learning methods of the elementary school students, learning methods development, the economic growth rate in the craft centers, psychological, culture, and art problems that color the community behavior and local wisdom-related matters. РКМ-К It is a program of student skills development in entrepreneurship and is profit-oriented.
+This program is categorized into research in the field of Exact science (PKM-PE) and Social Humanities (PKM-SH). РКМ-Р PKM-PE is a research program intended to be able to answer a variety of problems related to the current issues in the exact sciences, such as identifying the determining factors of product quality, inventory or exploration of resources, modification of products, identification and testing the efficacy of natural materials chemical compounds.
+PKM-SH is a research program to solve social humanities problems, including street children's health surveys, regional literacy learning methods of the elementary school students, learning methods development, the economic growth rate in the craft centers, psychological, culture, and art problems that color the community РКМ-К It is a program of student skills development in entrepreneurship and is profit-oriented.
 The resulting business commodity can be in the form of goods or services which become the basic capital of entrepreneurial students and entering the market.
-Therefore, the main entrepreneurial actors in this case are students, not the community, or other partners.
-PKM-M It is a program of science, technology and art implementation in an effort to improve performance, build business skills, conduct structuring and improvement of the environment, strengthen the community institutions, do a socialization of rational drug use, provide introduction and understanding of customary law aspects, to cure illiteracy and others for the community both formal and non-formal, which is currently considered less productive.
+Therefore, the main entrepreneurial actors in this case are students, not the community, or other partners. РКМ-М It is a program of science, technology and art implementation in an effort to improve performance, build business skills, conduct structuring and improvement of the environment, strengthen the community institutions, do a socialization of rational drug use, provide introduction and understanding of customary law aspects, to cure illiteracy and others for the community both formal and non-formal, which is currently considered less productive.
 A written commitment to cooperate with the community component that will be assisted / become a target audience is required in this program proposal.
-PKM-M partners are non-profit oriented communities.
+PKM-M partners are non-profit

 РКМ-Т Is a technology assistance program (quality of raw materials, prototypes, models, equipment or production processes, waste treatment, quality assurance systems, packaging and others) or management (quality improvement of human resources performance, marketing, bookkeeping, business status, IPR and others) or others for micro or small scale (home industry, small traders or cooperatives), medium or even large-scale industries, which concerns the public interests in accordance with the needs of prospective program partners.
-The program partners referred to in this case are profit-oriented community groups, for example: merchants, maternity clinics, service providers and so on. since PKM-T products are solution to the priority problem of the partner.
-Thus, a Statement of Willingness to Cooperate from the Partner must be enclosed in the program proposal. РКМ-КС Is a creation program based on student initiatives and reasoning, is constructive and produces a system, design, model / goods or prototypes and the like.
+The program partners referred to in this case are profit-oriented community groups, for example: merchants, maternity clinics, service providers and so on.
+PKM-T requires students to exchange ideas with partners beforehand, since PKM-T products are solution to the priority problem of the partner. РКМ-КС Is a creation program based on student initiatives and reasoning, is constructive and produces a system, design, model / goods or prototypes and the like.
 The copyrighted work may not yet provide direct usefulness value for other parties.
 PKM-AI Is a scientific article writing program that is sourced from the results of student group activities in the field of education, research or community service (e.g., case studies, field practice, KKN, PKM, internship).
 PKM-GT Is ideas or visionary ideas writing program of student groups, in the form of a concept that contains a solutive strategy on a regional or even national issue.
 The ideas written can refer to the actual issues that exist in society and require long-term systemic solutions based on the work of intelligent and implementative thinking.